danielwikander/DeckOfCards/README.md

 #### Design decisions:
 ##### Deck:
-  I decided to use an ArrayList as a datastructure for the deck because of its amortized O(1) time complexity for most tasks.
-  Using the List structure also allows for the Collections.sort() and Collections.shuffle() to sort and shuffle the deck using minimal time and space.
+  Using the ArrayList structure allows for the Collections.sort() and Collections.shuffle() to sort and shuffle the deck using minimal time and space.
   I have also added my own mergesort and shuffle implementations